 The FERC Procedures specify that all extra work areas should be set back at least 50 feet from wetlands.
-Midship Pipeline has proposed ATWS at three locations within 50 feet of a wetland boundary.
+Midship Pipeline has proposed ATWS at five locations within 50 feet of a wetland boundary.
 Table 4.4.5-1 lists the locations where Midship Pipeline proposes less than a 50-foot setback from a wetland and the site-specific rationale for the requested modification from our Procedures.
-Based on our review, we have determined that Midship Pipeline has provided adequate justification for the requested ATWSs.